Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 What is the weather like over Christmas in the Whitsundays?

-Summer is stinger season, so you must wear a protective stinger suit when in the water.
+Summer is also stinger season, so wearing a protective stinger suit when swimming is recommended.

 Book your Holiday for Christmas ahead of time